Oxford History: City Wall

 The wall then moves in a north-westerly direction until it reaches the junction of Castle Street, Paradise Street, and Norfolk Street, which was the site of the old West Gate.

-The above photograph, taken by Henry Taunt in 1912 in the back garden of 7 Princes Street, St Ebbe's, shows the city wall joining that of Greyfriars.
+The above photograph was taken by Henry Taunt in 1912 in the back garden of 7 Princes Street, St Ebbe's (Historic England HT13881).
+It shows the city wall joining that of Greyfriars.
 (Princes Street, now demolished, ran from 1 Paradise Square to Penson's Gardens.

 Next: West Gate and St Peter-le-Bailey Church Next